themanyone/speechpad/README.md

 /my-www-root/my-website.com/ckeditor/plugins/speech
 ```

-CKEditor has extensive documentation and some of it is outdated.
-See
+CKEditor has extensive documentation to set up different versions, and
+some of it is contradictory.
+See the included `example.html` for a
-the included `example.html` for a configuration that is known to work.
-Move it to your website's location.
+configuration that is known to work.
+Customize and move it to your
+webserver directory.

 ```
 /my-www-root/my-website.com/example.html